timkerchmar/tsfile/README.md

 ## Windows Setup

+Add the source cpp and header files to your project.
+Initialize the packaging path and writeable path as early as possible.

-Windows does not provide app packaging.
+However...
+Windows does not actually provide app packaging.

 Here's some tips for choosing where to place your game data:

 * Use relative paths.
 * Don't add a trailing slash to the path.